Austio/learning/Management/leading-snowflakes.md

  - Automate manual work

 Companies fail when they stop asking what they would do if they were started today and instead just iterate on what they've already done.

+### Chapter 9

+Scaling Team and setting

+ - Misalignment

+Alignment of Core Values.
+Define what those are
+ - Straight Talk
+ - Assertiveness, ego
+ - What is right for
+ - How to treat failures